Mitchman215/cs1300-portfolio/src/content/case-studies/ip-tcp.md

 </div>
 </div>

+Throughout the process, my teammate and I worked closely together - we wanted to ensure we both understood every line of code in the codebase regardless of who originally wrote it.
+Thus we usually opted to pair-program, but also didn't shy away from splitting up work when necessary to get things done.

 ## Lessons learned

-- How the internet works at a very low-level
+- Deep understanding of how the internet works at a low-level
 - Importance of frequent testing and documentation
 - How to effectively work on a team in a large codebase
 - New appreciation for creating just the right-level of abstractions
+- Proficiency programming and debugging in a concurrent environment